vccabral/ABOnboarding/README.md

     PointingDownAt(CGRect)
 }
 ```
-BlurredBackground: Bool - Whether or not the background should be obscured
+`blurredBackground`: `Bool` - Whether or not the background should be obscured

-NextItemAutomaticallyShows: Bool - Whether or not the next onboarding item should show after the user hit the next button.
+`nextItemAutomaticallyShows`: `Bool` - Whether or not the next onboarding item should show after the user hit the next button.

-LeftButtonTitle: String - Custom title for the later button
+`leftButtonTitle`: `String` - Custom title for the later button

-RightButtonTitle: String - Custom title for the next button
+`rightButtonTitle`: `String` - Custom title for the next button
 ###5
 Once you set your onboarding items, all you have to do is show them on the screen!
 Just call `self.startOnboarding()` and the onboarding will start.